 If you’re reading this, you may already have some idea about what it means for us to proudly say this October is Sŵn Festival’s 10th Birthday!
 You might well know something about the multi-venue, new music and arts festival focusing on the great, the good and the weird of Wales and beyond.
 Well, whether you have an idea or not, 10 years – rightfully or artificially – is a good time to take the long view of what it really is About Sŵn.

-Swn Festival began in 2007, co-founded by Huw Stephens and John Rostron, after a revelatory trip to the world’s largest music showcase festival that is SXSW (South By South West) in Austin, Texas.
-Seeing the plethora of up and coming venues, promoters, and of course a thriving local bands scene, they returned with the idea of putting on their own, smaller, version in their homeland of Cardiff.
-That November they put on 100 bands across the city, with the then unknown Yeasayer, DJ Annie Mac and the brilliant Beirut being just some of the names performing over a chilly 3 day weekend across Cardiff’s lovely city centre.
+Sŵn was started 10 years years ago by John Rostron and Huw Stephens, filtering a revelatory trip to South By Southwest into an idea about bringing together the plethora of up and coming venues, promoters, and bands across Cardiff into a condensed version in kind of SXSW, but just for the fans – no delegates, no queue-jumping..
+In that November in 2007 they put on 100 bands across the city, with the then unknown Yeasayer, DJ Annie Mac and the brilliant Beirut being just some of the names performing over a chilly 3 day weekend across Cardiff’s lovely city centre.